Hemalathavdh-DEV/SMS/README.md

         Manual Deploy - Connect your repo, select the branch and click deploy.

-* Heroku clone instructions
-    1)  Install the Heroku CLI
-    2)  If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.
-            $ heroku login

-    3)  Clone the repository

-        Use Git to clone boiling-waters-33170's source code to your local machine.

-        $ heroku git:clone -a boiling-waters-33170
-        $ cd boiling-waters-33170

-    4)  Deploy your changes

-    5)  Make some changes to the code you just cloned and deploy them to Heroku using Git.

-        $ git add .
-        $ git commit -am "make it better"
-        $ git push heroku master

 * Heroku Server Details
     - URL: https://boiling-waters-33170-b06f2682c931.herokuapp.com/
     - Branch Deployed: master